Degree: Graduate Certificate

 Students must complete the course below, for a total of 3 credit hours.
 All course descriptions can be found in the Graduate Academic Catalog.

-In addition to the required courses, students must complete three elective courses from the list below or that have been approved by their advisor, for a total of 9 credit hours.
+Additionally, students must complete three elective courses from the list below for a total of 9 credits.
+Other electives may be taken with approval from the concentration director.
 All course descriptions can be found in the Graduate Academic Catalog.